gridballast/gridballastOpenHardware/User Guide.md

 ## Setup
 ### System Overview
+At a high-level, the Grid Ballast hardware can be used for supporting two classes of devices:
+**1. Thermostatically controlled loads (TCLs)** :TCLs like waterheaters, pool heaters, refrigerators, and HVAC systems, can useset-point manipulation to store energy or delay usage.
+**OR**
-At a high-level, the Grid Ballast hardware can be used for supporting two classes of devices: (1) Thermostatically controlled loads (TCLs) and (2) Miscellaneous plug loads.
-TCLs like waterheaters, pool heaters, refrigerators, and HVAC systems, can useset-point manipulation to store energy or delay usage.
-In contrast,miscellaneous plug loads like lighting and appliances (washer, dryer,dishwasher, etc.) typically only support binary control, but theiruse may be delayed and their usage patterns can be of benefit toutilities.
+**2.Miscellaneous plug loads**:  Plug loads like lighting and appliances (washer, dryer,dishwasher, etc.) typically only support binary control, but theiruse may be delayed and their usage patterns can be of benefit toutilities.

 ![Grid Ballast System Overview](https://drive.google.com/uc?id=1ldYqxVcLx1bcikpH_dUn3qW0ELpvCO4y)